mattiasnordqvist/DotNetThoughts/Results/DotNetThoughts.Results/ReadMe.md

 Result<(TA, TB, TC)> result = A().Or(B()).Or(C());
 ```

-However, since there is no relation between A, B and C really, I´d prefer to use the static OrResult-method instead:
+However, since there is no relation between A, B and C really, IÂ´d prefer to use the static OrResult-method instead:

 ```csharp
 Result<(TA, TB, TC)> result = OrResult(A(), B(), C());